9thCore/rd-level-merger/README.md

   Also, the final rdlevel will have the metadata (difficulty, author, song title, song artist etc.) of the first rdlevel given.

   Any issues like crashes or just bugs I didn't think of can be reported here or straight to me at 9thCore#5404!
 I might forget about this repo though sometimes so reporting here might not grant an immediate response.

+  I have no idea how to make releases for Linux and Mac using LÖVE and I don't really have anything to test on to make sure it works so you'll have to compile the program yourself if you use one of those or use a program to run executables on your pc.
+Sorry!